gramps-project/gramps/docs/api.rst

 Code Documentation
 ##################

-*GRAMPS* provides several general API.
-The most important is the *gen* module, providing access to all code that can be of interest outside of the GRAMPS program.
+*Gramps* provides several general API.
+The most important is the *gen* module, providing access to all code that can be of interest outside of the Gramps program.

 The :mod:`gen` Module
 =======================